Gavin-Persad/predictions/plan.md

 rules✅

-- link - rules page, rules listed.
+- link - rules page, rules listed.✅
-- dashboard view - just a title no need for anything live.
+- dashboard view - just a title no need for anything live.✅
-- Also add this to side bar menu.
+- Also add this to side bar menu.✅

   )